yash872/nd00333-capstone/README.md

 ***
 # MNIST Digit Classification using Microsoft AzureML

-In this capstone project I have used MNIST handwriiten digit dataset which is an open source dataset, and train it with two approches. firstly with AutoML and afterwards by using HyderDrive with tuned hyperparameters. the model with the best accuracy is then deployed and tested using webservices.
+In this capstone project I have used MNIST handwritten digit dataset which is an open source dataset, and train it with two approches. firstly with AutoML and afterwards by using HyderDrive with tuned hyperparameters. the model with the best accuracy is then deployed and tested using webservices.

 ***
 ## Dataset